Shifting cultivation: In the contemporary world and global environmental change

 Fallow periods have been reduced and cropping periods extended.
 Serious poverty elsewhere in the country has brought thousands of land-hungry settlers into the cut-over forests along the logging roads.
 The settlers practice what appears to be shifting cultivation but which is in fact a one-cycle slash and burn followed by continuous cropping, with no intention to long fallow.
 Clearing of trees and the permanent cultivation of fragile soils in a tropical environment with little attempt to replace lost nutrients may cause rapid degradation of the fragile soils.

 The loss of forest in Indonesia, Thailand, and the Philippines during the 1990s was preceded by major ecosystem disruptions in Vietnam, Laos and Cambodia in the 1970s and 1980s caused by warfare.
-Forests were sprayed with defoliants, thousands of rural forest dwelling people were uprooted from their homes and moved driven into previously isolated areas.
+Forests were sprayed with defoliants, thousands of rural forest dwelling people were uprooted from their homes and driven into previously isolated areas.
 The loss of the tropical forests of Southeast Asia is the particular outcome of the general possible outcomes described by Ellen (see above) when small local ecological and social systems become part of a larger system.

 When the previous relatively stable ecological relationships are destabilized, degradation can occur rapidly.
 Similar descriptions of the loss of forest and destruction of fragile ecosystems could be provided from the Amazon Basin, by large scale state sponsored colonization forest land (Becker 1995, 61) or from the Central Africa where what endemic armed conflict is destabilizing rural settlement and farming communities on a massive scale.